 I am currently working as a Senior Research Scientist at the Finnish Environment Institute's Freshwater Centre, and act as an associate editor for Ecography, Journal of Biogeography and Journal of Applied Ecology.
 My research goal is to help understanding, conserving and saving diverse biotas and healthy ecosystems in a changing world.

 Keywords: abundance, assembly rules, biodiversity loss, biogeography, biostatistics, biotic homogenization, catchments, community ecology, conservation, distribution, ecological networks, ecosystem functions, ecosystem services, environmental change, lakes, macroecology, macrosystems, metacommunity, niche, phylogeny, rarity, spatial analysis, species diversity, streams, traits.

-Based in Oulu, we collaborate extensively with researchers from across the world.
-Have a look at the map here, where some of our collaborators laboratories are located.
+Based in Oulu, I collaborate extensively with researchers from across the world.
+Have a look at the map here, where some of my collaborators' laboratories are located.

 Dr. Jani Heino

 Finnish Environment Institute, Freshwater Centre, Paavo Havaksen Tie 3, FI-90570 Oulu, Finland